 Outside of the common property that a town council is responsible for, a Town Council may also manage or maintain any industrial property, parking place, markets and hawker centres located within the Town of the HDB or the Government, by agreement with the HDB or the Government as the case might be.

 Similarly, on the request of any public authority or any community-based association, with the approval of the Minister, a Town Council may opt to carry out any work on the behalf of the organisation as agreed between the Town Council and the public authority or association.

 To fulfil its functions, the Town Council is conferred with certain powers through the Town Councils Act.
 A Town Council has the powers to:

-- within the Town, but outside the common property, the power to erect, install, plant, repair and maintain additional facilities, seeking the approval of the Minister and consent of the owner of the property involved
+- Erect, install, plant, repair and maintain additional facilities within the Town, but outside the common property, seeking the approval of the Minister and consent of the owner of the property involved where necessary

 How are Town Councils Funded?

 - Conservancy and Service Charges levied upon every flat in any residential or commercial property, and every stall in any market or food centre of the HDB within the town, at such rates determined by the Town Council.

 - Government Grants-in-aid – such as the annual operating grant and any other grants.

 Furthermore, Town Councils are required to set-up and maintain sinking funds to enable the carrying out of cyclical repair works such as those stated under section 33(6) of the Town Councils Act, separate from the Town Council Fund which is for the purposes of regular duties.

 Town Councils may borrow money to carry out its duties, or invest surplus funds in trustee stocks.